 Download: California Prop 65 Declaration

-Do Hess pumice products have additives of any kind?
+Do pumice products from the Hess deposit have additives or contaminations of any kind?

 All Hess pumice grades are 100% natural mineral and contain no chemical additions or alterations, no pesticide residue, no heavy metals.
 Furthermore, in this natural state, Hess pumice products are not carcinogenic, mutagenic, or toxic for reproduction, are non-crystalline in form, and thus safe to use in any process or product, including cosmetic products.
 Furthermore (per ISO 16128-2L2017), Hess Pumice products have a Natural Origin Index of one (1) and are thus considered a natural ingredient.